historic-trails/website/sites/rabbit-ear-mountain.md

 ### The Battle

 The story of [the battle of Rabbit Ear Mountain](https://www.claytonnm.org/rabbitearmountain) is told in the perspective of the Spanish-American settlers, taking place in 1717.
 In this legendary story, the battle started after some Comanche Indians were holding several Spanish hostage.
 As a result, an expedition of about 500 soldiers was sent from Santa Fe to attempt to free these prisoners from thier bondage.
 The expedition was well armed and equipped as they moved out toward Rabbit Ear after learning that they were camped out there.
 Once the Spanish forces arrived, they decided to charge the camp at daylight.
 This battle killed hundreds, both Spanish and Comanche, and the Spanish was said to have taken 700 Comanches prisoner.
 The Spanish were successful in freeing the captives.
-It is also roumered that the Comanche never again went on the warpath against the Spaniards and a treaty was made to cease the fighting between the two grpups [^National Park Service].
+It is also roumered that the Comanche never again went on the warpath against the Spaniards and a treaty was made to cease the fighting between the two grpups [^NationalParkService].

 {% include figure.html
   class="img-right"